Chapter 1: Statistical Data Mining, Wegman, Edward J. and Solka, Jeffrey L.

 Chapter 16: Interactive Statistical Graphics: The Paradigm of Linked Views, Wilhelm, Adalbert

 Chapter 17: Data Visualization and Virtual Reality, Chen, Jim X.

-This book focuses on dealing with large-scale data, a field commonly referred to as data mining.
+Data Mining and Data Visualization focuses on dealing with large-scale data, a field commonly referred to as data mining.
 The book is divided into three sections.
 The first deals with an introduction to statistical aspects of data mining and machine learning and includes applications to text analysis, computer intrusion detection, and hiding of information in digital files.
 The second section focuses on a variety of statistical methodologies that have proven to be effective in data mining applications.
 These include clustering, classification, multivariate density estimation, tree-based methods, pattern recognition, outlier detection, genetic algorithms, and dimensionality reduction.
 The third section focuses on data visualization and covers issues of visualization of high-dimensional data, novel graphical techniques with a focus on human factors, interactive graphics, and data visualization using virtual reality.
 This book represents a thorough cross section of internationally renowned thinkers who are inventing methods for dealing with a new data paradigm.